Bridesmaid's wedding preparation by Michael Albert in a British Columbia wedding. The girls were adjusting the corset on the bride's satin dress.

 Do you charge for travel?

-No, I do not.
+Within the British Columbia and Western Alberta areas, no, I do not.
 My rates cover my own travel and accommodation.
 I know how much time I need to arrive and scout locations and how much it costs me to do so.
 I don't want to nickel and dime and I like to keep it simple for me and for you.

 Did you go to school for photography?